 - Common stock (Level 1): Valued at the closing price reported on the active market on which the individual securities are traded on the last day of the year and classified in Level 1 of the fair value hierarchy. - Mutual funds (Level 1): Valued at the net asset value of shares held at year end based on quoted market prices determined in an active market.
+These assets are classified in Level 1 of the fair value hierarchy. - Cash and cash equivalents (Level 1): Includes cash and short term investments with an original maturity of three months or less.
+The carrying value of cash and cash equivalents at year end approximates fair value.
 These assets are classified in Level 1 of the fair value hierarchy. - Corporate bonds, government securities, asset-backed securities and derivatives (Level 2): Valued using price evaluations reflecting the bid and/or ask sides of the market for a similar investment at year end.
 Asset-backed securities include commercial mortgage-backed securities and collateralized mortgage obligations.
 These assets are classified in Level 2 of the fair value hierarchy.